zap150/besthea/examples/gpu_onthefly/README.md

 ```
 git checkout <COMMIT_HASH>
 ```
-where `<COMMIT_HASH>` is the hexadecimal string at the end of the URL leading to this repository, located in the References section of the article.
+where `<COMMIT_HASH>` is the hexadecimal string at the end of the URL leading to this repository, located in the References section of the paper.

 Clone the sumodules using
 ```
 git submodule update --init --recursive
 ```

-Then compile and install the library using the following commands
+On the Karolina cluster, we compiled and installed the library along with the experiments using the following commands
 ```
 mkdir build
 cd build